-Spinal Problems in Children
+Spinal problems in children

-At the Andrews Institute, our highly skilled team of orthopedic specialists treats a wide variety of spinal problems in children.
+At the Children's Health℠ Andrews Institute, our highly skilled team of orthopedic specialists treats a wide variety of spinal problems in children.
 Our goal is to deliver your child the most personalized, comprehensive care possible.

-What are Spinal Problems in Children?
+What are spinal problems in children?

 Spinal problems in children happen when the spine is abnormally curved, pressuring the vertebrae (small bones of the spine) and causing back pain and other problems.

-What are the different types of Spinal Problems in Children?
+What are the different types of spinal problems in children?

-Scoliosis: An abnormal sideways curve of the spine, with the twists and rotation causing back pain and, in severe cases, problems breathing (learn more about scoliosis)
+• Scoliosis - An abnormal sideways curve of the spine, with the twists and rotation causing back pain and, in severe cases, problems breathing (learn more about scoliosis)

-Spondylolysis: An overuse injury that causes tiny stress fracture in the vertebrae, most commonly in the lumbar spine in the low back
+• Spondylolysis - An overuse injury that causes tiny stress fracture in the vertebrae, most commonly in the lumbar spine in the low back

-Spondylolisthesis: A condition that occurs when one of the vertebrae slips forward, causing back pain and muscle tightness
+• Spondylolisthesis - A condition that occurs when one of the vertebrae slips forward, causing back pain and muscle tightness

-Kyphosis: An abnormal outward curve in the mid-spine, causing a “humpback” look
+• Kyphosis - An abnormal outward curve in the mid-spine, causing a “humpback” look

-Lordosis: An abnormal inward curve in the low-spine, causing a “swayback” look in which your child’s buttocks stick out more than normal
+• Lordosis - An abnormal inward curve in the low-spine, causing a “swayback” look in which your child’s buttocks stick out more than normal

 At the Andrews Institute, our program is designed to provide a superior level of expertise, advanced technology and innovative care in one convenient location.
-We provide diagnosis, treatment and follow-up care such as physical therapy under one roof.
+We provide diagnosis, treatment and follow-up care such as physical therapy (PT) under one roof.

-What are the signs and symptoms of Spinal Problems in Children?
+What are the signs and symptoms of spinal problems in children?

 Signs and symptoms of spinal problems in children include: